Starbucks trials new returnable cup programs

 - The program has so far been trialled in four EMEA cities – Canary Wharf (UK), Geneva (Switzerland) and Paris (France).
 All pilots have now concluded.

 - Program forms part of Starbucks long-term commitment to reduce waste by 50 percent by 2030 and become a resource positive company.

-- Geneva will be the second city in Europe to pilot Starbucks new returnable cup program, available in all Starbucks stores in Geneva.
+- Cologne (Germany) will be the fourth city in Europe to pilot Starbucks new returnable cup program.

 - Starbucks is also eliminating single-use cups in our Seattle Support Center’s Starbucks café